Alxandr/master-thesis/src/acronyms.md

 : Safe Exam Browser.

 NTNU
 : Norwegian University of Science and Technology - Norges teknisk-naturvitenskapelige universitet.

+FEIDE
+: Felles Elektronisk IDEntitet is a common identity solution employed by the Norwegian department of education.